The organs of the male reproductive system are specialized for the following functions:

-The male reproductive anatomy includes internal and external structures.
+Male reproductive anatomy includes internal and external structures.

 What are the external reproductive structures?

 Most of the male reproductive system is located outside of the man’s body.
-The external structures of the male reproductive system are the penis, the scrotum and the testicles.
+The external structures of the male reproductive system are the penis, the scrotum, and the testicles.

 The penis is the male organ for sexual intercourse.
 It has three parts: the root, which attaches to the wall of the abdomen; the body, or shaft; and the glans, which is the cone-shaped end of the penis.
 The glans, which also is called the head of the penis, is covered with a loose layer of skin called foreskin.
 (This skin is sometimes removed in a procedure called circumcision.)
 The opening of the urethra, the tube that transports semen and urine, is at the tip of the glans penis.
 The penis also contains a number of sensitive nerve endings.